 It works like this.
 Sign up for an account and deposit money into your account.
 Place a bet of minimum $15 and Proline Plus will give you a $50 Sports Bonus.

 That means that your first deposit will have to be $15 to get the maximum $50 Bonus.
-The deposit match comes in the form of credits, ones that you will have to bet at least one time before any withdrawal of that money is permitted.
+The deposit match comes in the form of credits.
+You will have to bet at least one time before any withdrawal of that money is permitted.

 Signing up for a Proline Plus account

 Proline Plus came in August 2021, immediately after the announcement of single-game betting legalization in Canada.
-Since Proline Plus is owned and managed by the Ontario government, there were no additional approvals needed once the province gave the OK to single-game wagering.
+It is owned and managed by the Ontario government.
+That’s why there were no additional approvals needed once the province gave the OK to single-game wagering.

 Legions of sports betting fans in Ontario eagerly anticipated Proline Plus.
 Single-game betting will no doubt lead to additional interest in the Proline+ app.
 Let’s go over the process of signing up for an account.

-Signing up for the Proline+ online sportsbook is simple, but you will need to add some personal information to get access to the sportsbook and casino:
+Signing up for the Proline+ online sportsbook is simple enough.
+However, you will need to add some personal information to get access to the sportsbook and casino:

 - After that, you will be asked to enter your Email Address and your first and last name.